Director: Robert Siodmak.

 III.
 Out like a light

-But where this film really comes to define the film noir aesthetic is in its use of lighting effects, mixing dark shadows with intense shafts of light to create high-contrast compositions.
-Siodmak, like so many of the directors who built up the film noir canon, was a European emigré who was directly familiar with German Expressionist cinema, where the inner mood of characters was reflected externally in the world they live in, in the sets, in the lighting.
+But where this film really comes to define the film noir aesthetic is in its use of lighting effects, mixing dark shadows with intense luminous shafts to create high-contrast compositions.
+Siodmak, like so many of the directors who built up the film noir canon, was a European emigré to Hollywood.
+In Germany, he had been directly familiar with German Expressionist cinema, where the inner mood of characters was reflected externally in the world they live in, in the sets, in the lighting.
 All these external elements come to express something about the general interior psychology.
 Film noir takes this idea and infuses its seedy universe with unbalanced lighting that makes even the most inconspicuous of settings seem unnatural and off-kelter.
 The even lighting and soft focus of more cheery Hollywood genres is no longer appropriate, except to be contrasted with the more pervasive shadows of noir.
 Just look at the difference between the cosy domestic life of Sam and Lilly Lubinsky in its even, balanced lighting, versus the prominent shadows standing in for the inner turmoil of Swede and Kitty.

 Shadows connote the dark, repressed side of individual psyches out of which sinister, unknown feelings can emerge.
 But there is also a necessary contrast between darkness and light in every shot.
 I began by describing the pitch-black silhouettes of the two killers arriving in Brentwood, but those silhouettes exist thanks to the glaring white lights of the streetlamps and diner.
 Visually, film noir does not just have darkness, it has shafts of intense brightness too, inseparable from the obscurity.
 Such moody lighting in which dark and light wrestle each other is apt for a film where a battle for one man’s soul is in the balance.
 If this intense light emphasises the role of the killers as agents of fate, we can apply the same logic to another image later in the film, during the flashback showing us Sam’s account of Swede’s ill-fated final boxing match.